Raj-sharma01/design-patterns/command pattern notes.md

 ***

 ### 2. With Command Pattern

-Introduce a Command interface with optional undo:
+Introduce a Command interface (with optional undo):

 ```java
 interface Command {